lachlan-00/ampache-administrator/README.md

 ### docker-release-test.sh

-Test Zip file releases but installing to a local docker stack
+Test Zip file releases but installing to a local docker stack. (make sure you build them using build_release first!)

-Release zips must be in the `/releases` folder. by default it will check for the latest version in `/patch6`
+Release zips must be in the `./releases/` folder. by default it will check for the latest version in `./patch6`

+The zips are extracted to `./release-test/` and set as a volume for the local html folder for each container

+Once the containers are build the database and admin user are installed.

+Finally; `python/release_test.py` is run to create a test user which allows running demo build scripts.

 Set a custom version number in the cli adding the version string at the end